Sales prospecting—a common source of misery for most sales reps—is a critical aspect of selling for nearly all businesses.

 In an increasingly digital world, technology can make or break your sales organization—and maybe not in the way that you think.
 Here’s our take: Develop your strategy and invest in sales prospecting tools that support that strategy.
 Not the other way around.

 The reason for this is simple; if you buy tools and try to develop a strategy around them, the focus becomes the technology and not the process.
 But, if you do your research and gather input from your team, modern sales tools can drastically improve your prospecting efforts.

 Here are a few types of tech to check out:

 For a complete list of our favorite tools, take a look at our Essential B2B Sales Stack.

 6. Switch it Up

-Don’t be afraid to get creative and try different B2B prospecting techniques.
+Don’t be afraid to get creative and try different sales prospecting techniques.
 What works to find and convert one prospect might not work the next time you try it.
 Try different methods, measure your results, and improve your strategy.

-B2B Sales Prospecting Process: Key Takeaways
+B2B Sales Prospecting Strategy: Key Takeaways

 There’s no way around it, a full pipeline is essential to every business and the only way to achieve this is through regular sales prospecting.
 Use the tips and best practices above to stay on top of your prospecting methods and drastically improve your numbers.